gemie123/QueueFlow/README.md

 - **Geographic Area Focus:**  Evaluation of primary locations of these attacks inlucing, country, city and areas focusing on the time of the day these attacks occured offering a better understanding of peak times for such attacks

 - **High Risk Activities:**  An analysis of potentially risky behaviours and activities that may have contributed to the incidents and an evaluation of their influence/impact on the likelihood of attacks and understanding their impact on it.

+- **Key Shark species:** An analysis of the shark species dominating the attacks

-- **Regional Comparison:** : A comparison of attack patterns across different regions
+- **Regional Comparison:**  A comparison of attack patterns across different regions

 For a dynamic exploration of the data, an interactive PowerBI dashboard can be found here [[link](https://app.powerbi.com/view?r=eyJrIjoiOGEzZGFiYmMtYjIxYy00N2IwLWJjM2UtZjliZjRmMTdjOTg4IiwidCI6ImU4Y2RiYjFmLWYwNzItNDk5Mi05ZTYzLWNiZDEzMDM0OTBmNSIsImMiOjh9)].